IllusiveAldebaran/cse15l-lab-reports/lab-report-3.md

 ```
 ![Images](images/labreport_week5_grep_E3.png)

+And sure enough it gives us a list of the lines of the place "San Francisco" and the word move.

+So yeah, very, very handy way of grepping for multiple stuff.
+I've used something like this to search for packages on my package manager by the way when I remember multiple phrases but not the name, useful stuff!.
+And if you want an **and** condition just grep twice I guess.
+The internet seemed to agree with me on that one.
+Weird, I thought there must have been a flag built in but I don't think there is.

 **-f**

 Oh man, this is a new one.
 I don't know this one.
 But I can see this.
 The manpage is pretty informative on this: